-More than 80 experts and researchers will be present, coming from the National Meteorological and Hydrological Services (SMHN), the WMO Global Operational Forecast Centers (WMO-GPCs), universities and research centers around the world (covering the six regions of the WMO).
+The event was attended by almost a hundred experts and researchers from the National Meteorological and Hydrological Services (SMHN), the WMO Global Operational Forecast Centers (WMO-GPCs), universities and research centers around the world. .

 In the opening session, chaired by Dr Ricardo Deus from IPMA, Dr Caio Coelho, President of the Organizing Committee, thanked IPMA for its availability and kindness in hosting a triennial event of great importance for the scientific, technical and user communities of weather forecast around the world.
 The President of IPMA, Professor Doctor Miguel Miranda, greeted the organizers and all the participants, and highlighted the growing relevance of long-term forecasting for the various economic sectors, including in key aspects today such as water management or energy. renewable.